 ConVertor grows with 0.25 the size to x5 the features

-From the innovative preamp, compressor, limiter to the triple-controlled ACO, VCO and DCO-in-one, down to the “Sonicsmith Bus” connection, firmware updates and polyphony groups, the ConVertor E1 is a dream-like manifestation of what an Audio Controlled Synth can be.
+From the innovative preamp, compressor, limiter to the triple-controlled ACO, VCO and DCO-in-one, down to the “Sonicsmith Bus” connection, firmware updates and polyphony groups, the ConVertor E1 is a dream-like manifestation of what a modular Audio Controlled Synth can be.
 The best part is that because of its expandable design, a musician doesn’t have to pay for anything he doesn’t need.
 So lets first look at the most basic, bare-bones ConVertor E1 right out of the box, starting with its preamp.

 The front panel design is meant to walk a user from the bottom upwards, where we can see the input plug: a TRS balanced/unbalanced connection for your dynamic mics/instruments/line-level sources.
 Followed by the HI Z button that can switch the Z between 10kOhm to 1M Ohm, if more signal juice is required.
 Next is the filter button (FLT) that switches the input 4-pole HPF from 25Hz, 70Hz to 140Hz with slightly boosting resonance.
 Up next is the A-Gain button.
 With +50dB of gain.
 The gain now is automatic so you can’t see any gain knob.
 Simply press on the button and play as loud as you need during the following 3 seconds.
 After 3 seconds the level is detected and the gain will be set for ideal headroom.
 Along with the A-Gain circuitry, you also get 2 dynamics processors that are so needed in such environments: 1) a brick wall limiter protecting the ADC from clipping and 2) an analog compressor with ratios of 2.8:1, 4:1 and probably more ratios will be available.
 The last control is the gate threshold knob with its encoder that can trim the threshold up or down in 1 dB steps.
-Now for the best part!
-All of those preamp settings I’v mentioned here along with all other ConVertor E1 settings will be saved along with your preset.
+Now for the best part: All of those preamp settings I’v mentioned here along with all other ConVertor E1 settings will be saved along with your preset.

 Mainframe: from 50’s computers to your Eurorack